 Apache HTTP Server, also known as “Apache.”
 It is a web server famous for promoting the growth of the World Wide Web.
-Apache is the opensource, cross-platform, powerful, stable, reliable and free web server providing features which can be extended by the wide variety of modules.
+Apache is an open-source, cross-platform, powerful, stable, reliable, and free web server providing features that can be extended by a wide variety of modules.
 It is also used as a reverse proxy server in different scenarios.

 Install Apache on CentOS